orris27/computer_science_notes/english/readme.md

 83. aptly named: APTX(=> Sherry) => Sherry got a good name.

 84. coincide: coin + side(filp a coin and guess the result) => I flip a coin and everybody's coins are flipped as well at the same time

+85. ethnic: Portgas·D·Ace + c => When Ace arrived at the coast, he started to walk slowly on the ocean which heated the ocean.

 ### listening